-Mixed Results For A Test Of Vitamin C For Sepsis
+'Tantalizing' Results For A Test Of Vitamin C For Sepsis

 Could the leading cause of death in hospitals be curtailed with a safe and inexpensive treatment that includes vitamin C?